franciscoxavier04/pm-BIM/docs/user-guide/project-overview/README.md

   -  You cannot set gate dates independently — adjusting the phase's start or finish date will automatically move the corresponding gate.

-     - Phase fates are never placed inside the phase duration but always at its borders.
+     - Phase gates are never placed inside the phase duration but always at its borders.
      - Phase gates never overlap or share the same date with other gates.

   - **Phases and phase gates will follow the order predefined in the system administration** (e.g., *Initiating* must come before *Closing*).
 Dates for a subsequent phase cannot be before those of any preceding phase.
 The automatic scheduling enforces this as well.